mahanna90/reactomon-mahanna90/README.md

 #### 4. Types page
-On types page all the pokemon types are listed which are available on the api
+On types page all the pokemon types are listed which are available on the api.

 ![home](src/images/type_list.png)